dougeby/IntuneDocs/intune/custom-notifications.md

 4. Select the **Send Custom Notification** device action to open the *Send Custom Notification* pane where you specify the following message details:

-   a. **Title** – Specify a title for this notification.
+   - **Title** – Specify a title for this notification.
 Titles are limited to 50 characters.
-   b. **Body** – Specify the message.
+   - **Body** – Specify the message.
 Messages are limited to 500 characters.

 5. Select **Send** to send the custom notification to the device.
 Unlike notifications you send to groups, you don't configure an assignment or review the message before sending it.